RanMasterApps-collab/compose-ui-components-android/Components/BottomSheet_Components/Readme.md

 ### 1. Action Bottom Sheet

 A modern action Bottom Sheet with quick actions such as Edit, Duplicate, Delete, and Cancel.

+The UI illustration was designed in **Canva** and recreated using Jetpack Compose.

 <p align="center">
   <img src="./image/action_bottomsheet.png" width="300">